Mehidy Hasan Miraz: One Day International

 In December 2016, Miraz was named in Bangladesh's One Day International (ODI) squad for their series against New Zealand, although he did not play.
 In March 2017, he was added to Bangladesh's ODI squad for their series against Sri Lanka.
-He made his ODI debut in the first match of the series on 25 March 2017 at Rangiri Dambulla International Stadium.
+He made his ODI debut in the first match of the series on 25 March 2017 at Rangiri Dambulla Stadium.
 He took his maiden ODI wicket by dismissing Kusal Mendis for 4 runs.
 By the end of the match, he had picked up 2 wickets for just 43 runs in his 10 overs.

 He picked 4–29 in 3rd ODI vs West Indies in 2018 and helped Bangladesh win series 2–1.

 In April 2019, Miraz was named in Bangladesh's squad for the 2019 Cricket World Cup.
 He took 6 wickets and, at an economy rate of 5.08, was Bangladesh's most economical bowler at the tournament.

 In December 2020, Miraz was added to Bangladesh's ODI squad for their series against West Indies.
 In the second ODI against West Indies on 22 January 2021, he took his career best ODI figure of 4–25 and helped Bangladesh win the match comprehensively.
 This was Bangladesh's first international series since the start of the COVID-19 pandemic and they eventually won the series 3–0.

 In May 2021, he was the No. 2 ODI bowler in ICC Rankings, becoming the third Bangladeshi bowler ever to hold that position; after Shakib Al Hasan and Abdur Razzak.

 In February 2022, he scored 81* against Afghanistan in Chattogram, which is the highest individual score in successful ODI chase while batting at number 8 and lower.

-On 7 December 2022, Miraz scored his maiden century in an innings of 100*(83) in the second match of a bilateral series against India, ultimately playing a match-winning knock to seal the series for Bangladesh.
+On 7 December 2022, Miraz scored his maiden century in an innings of 100* (83) in the second match of a bilateral series against India, ultimately playing a match-winning knock to seal the series for Bangladesh.
 With this, he becomes the second No.8 batter to score an ODI century, and jointly holds the record for the highest score by a No.8 batter in ODIs.
-He combined with Mahmudullah, who played a steady knock of 77(96), to produce a 148-run stand, thus making it Bangladesh's highest partnership against India for any wicket.
+He combined with Mahmudullah, who played a steady knock of 77 (96), to produce a 148-run stand, thus making it Bangladesh's highest partnership against India for any wicket.

 In October 2023, Mehidy completed 100 ODI wickets in 89 matches in a World Cup match against Pakistan.